georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 Automated tests and deployment scripts run to ensure the new changes integrate well with the existing codebase and the project is deployed to the production environment.

 Repositories on GitHub:
 **What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.**

--A GitHub repository (often referred to as a "repo") is a storage space where your project’s files, including code, documentation, and other related resources, are kept.
+-A GitHub repository (often referred to as a "repo") is a storage space where your project’s files, including code, documentation, and other related resources, are kept (Perez-Riverol et al., 2016)

 *How to create a new repository*

  1. Sign In to GitHub: Ensure you have a GitHub account and are logged in.

  2. Navigate to the New Repository Page: Click the "+" icon in the top-right corner of the GitHub interface and select "New repository," or directly go to **GitHub New Repository.**